dotnetjunkie/blog/content/about/_index.md

 ## Recent public talks

 #### I'm doing Dependency Injection; What can go wrong?

+Goes into the basics of DI, how bad design can still lead to the Constructor Over-Injection code smell, and how the Facade Services refactoring and the Composite design pattern can combat this.

   * @ [Exception Twente](https://exceptiontwente.nl).
 Enschede, The Netherlands.
 2018-10 (Dutch)
   * @ [NMGN.tech](https://www.meetup.com/NMGNtech/).
 Nijmegen, The Netherlands.
 [2018-11](https://www.meetup.com/NMGNtech/events/256142465/) (Dutch)

 #### Dependency Injection in .NET, what we’ve learned since the first edition

+Discusses three key changes made in the second edition: How Ambient Context is an anti-pattern, Compile-Time Weaving is the opposite of DI because it causes tight coupling, and how Abstract Factories are a code smell.

   * @ [Cito](https://www.cito.nl/).
 Arnhem, The Netherlands.
 2019-01
   * @ [Aarhus .NET User Group](https://www.meetup.com/anugdk/).
 Aarhus, Denmark.
 2019-01
   * @ [Copenhagen .NET User Group](https://www.meetup.com/Copenhagen-Net-User-Group/).
 Copenhagen, Denmark.
 2019-02